lukifer23/Matrix0/README.md

 # Matrix0: AlphaZero-Style Chess Engine for Apple Silicon

-Matrix0 is an efficient, AlphaZero-style chess engine designed for Apple Silicon.
+Matrix0 is an experimental AlphaZero-style chess engine designed for Apple Silicon.
-It provides a complete self-play reinforcement learning pipeline with Monte Carlo Tree Search (MCTS) and a modern ResNet backbone with chess-specific attention.
+It provides a self-play reinforcement learning pipeline with Monte Carlo Tree Search (MCTS) and a modern ResNet backbone with chess-specific attention.

 ## Project Status
-Production ready.
+Development in progress.
 See the [status report](docs/status.md) and [development roadmap](docs/roadmap.md) for details.

 ## Key Features

-- Complete training pipeline: self-play → training → evaluation → promotion
+- Training pipeline: self-play → training → evaluation → promotion
 - ResNet-14 architecture with chess-specific attention and SSL head
 - Optimized for MPS with mixed precision
-- Robust data management and monitoring
+- Data management and monitoring
 - External engine integration (Stockfish, LC0)

 ## Project Structure